sfackler/rust-postgres/README.md

     }
 }
 ```
 A transaction will commit by default.
-Transactions cannot currently be nested.
+Nested transactions are supported via
+savepoints.

 Lazy Queries
 ------------